Candy Apples

 While the hard candy coating on the outside of the candy apples lasts a long time, the apple itself doesn’t.
 Store candy apples in an airtight container in the refrigerator for up to three days.
 Or wrap each apple in cellophane or a decorative cellophane bag and keep them in the fridge until you need them.

-What is the flavor of a Candy Apple?
+What is the flavor and texture of a Candy Apple?

 How do I make Cinnamon Candy Apples?

-Simply add 1 tsp of cinnamon flavor to the candy mixture.
+Simply add 1 teaspoon of cinnamon flavor to the candy mixture.

-Can I cut the apples in to slices?
+Can I cut the candy apples into slices?

 Five Candy Apples on a cake stand with one on the table.